zzm634/typeorm-no-arp/docs/decorator-reference.md

 Used for `many-to-many` relations and describes join columns of the "junction" table.
 Junction table is a special, separate table created automatically by TypeORM with columns referenced to the related entities.
-You can change the name of the generated "junction" table and also the column names inside the junction table and their referenced columns with the `joinColumn`- and `inverseJoinColumn` attributes.
+You can change the name of the generated "junction" table, the column names inside the junction table, their referenced columns with the `joinColumn`- and `inverseJoinColumn` attributes, and the created foreign keys names.

 Example:

 ```typescript